 Get to know the WE-Africans

-WE-Africa is an alliance of likeminded scholars and practitioners, the We-Africans, who share a common concern about the current socio-economic and environmental conditions of societies across Africa.
-The We-Africans conduct cutting-edge research, promote new practices, operate within government departments and engage in public debate with a view to promoting a transition to a wellbeing-based economy for our continent.
-The WE-Africans reject the popular notion of Africa Rising! and intend to use transdisciplinary evidence to promote a vision of development in which human beings do not exploit their ecosystems, but rather work collaboratively to promote human and natural wellbeing.
-This is what we mean by Africans Thriving!
-We need a new concept of development and success to build a better economy and a more prosperous society.
+The WE-Africa members conduct cutting-edge research, promote new practices, operate within government departments and engage in public debate with a view to promoting a transition to a wellbeing-based economy for our continent.
+The WE-Africa network intends to use transdisciplinary evidence to promote a vision of development in which human beings do not exploit their ecosystems, but rather work collaboratively to promote human and natural wellbeing.
+We need a new concept of development and success to build a better economy and a more prosperous society

 “Poor, resource-dependent communities disproportionately bear the cost of this land grab, being driven by diverse and growing global market demands – not least for food, biofuels, other non-food agricultural commodities, timber, minerals, and carbon-offsetting opportunities.”